PulverMatthew/Joculator/README.md

 For simplicity, the program will only implement the basic game loop instead of copying the whole game.
 Some wishlist features:
 1. Joker support, cards which give buffs to your given hand.
 (IMPLEMENTED!)
 2. Shop support, a shop to spend the money awarded after every blind.
+(IMPLEMENTED!)
 3. Special card support, like tarot cards, or other special cards different from Balatro.
 4. De-selecting cards.
 5. Multiplayer support, beat the other player's hand to advance.